uhavin/slackers/README.md

 #### Accepting the challenge
 When setting up Slack to [send events](https://api.slack.com/events-api#subscribing_to_event_types), it will first send a challenge to verify your endpoint.
 Slackers detects when a challenge is sent.
-You can simply start your api and Slackers will meet the challenge automatically.
+You can simply start our api and Slackers will meet the challenge automatically.

+#### Responding to events
-On receiving an event, Slackers will emit a python event, which you can listen for as shown below.
+On receiving an event, Slackers will emit a python event, which you can act upon as shown below.
 ```python
 import logging
 from slackers.hooks import events